 The introduction of invasive species has had devastating effects on Floreana’s local wildlife.
 55 species found on the island are currently listed on the IUCN Red List, including two that are critically endangered.
-12 species are now locally extinct, including the Floreana mockingbird and Galapagos racer, the reason for which is widely thought to be due to introduced cats and rats.
-Fortunately the racer and mockingbird have survived on the neighbouring islets of Champion and Gardner where such invasive species are not present, and other locally extinct species are found elsewhere in the Archipelago.
+12 species are now locally extinct, including the Floreana mockingbird and Galapagos racer snake, the reason for which is widely thought to be due to introduced feral cats and rats.
+Fortunately, the racer and mockingbird have survived on the neighbouring islets of Champion and Gardner-by-Floreana where such invasive species are not present, and other locally extinct species are found elsewhere in the Archipelago.
 One species, the Floreana giant tortoise is extinct.

-GCT is supporting Island Conservation and other project partners to undertake one of the largest, and most complex, eradication projects ever conducted on an inhabited tropical island, with the ultimate goal to reintroduce locally extinct species to Floreana.
-To date no project has ever successfully removed invasive rats and cats from such a large inhabited island.
-Engagement and leadership by the local Floreana residents is crucial for this restoration project to succeed.
-Fortunately, the Floreana community is fully committed to preserving and restoring their local wildlife.
-The eradication of rats will benefit the local farmers as invasive rats decimate crops and eat livestock food.
-To ensure native species are not impacted, bait mitigation trials are being conducted to inform implementation plans.
+Galapagos Conservation Trust is supporting Island Conservation and other project partners to undertake one of the largest, and most complex, eradication projects ever conducted on an inhabited tropical island, with the ultimate goal to reintroduce locally extinct species to Floreana.
+To date, no project has ever successfully removed invasive rats and cats from such a large inhabited island.

 There are three key phases of the programme: